-* Activity is for Market List-winning trades for full year 2019.
-Estimated liquidity taker cost savings is defined as the difference between the winning price and the best disclosed dealer cover price.
-Estimated liquidity provider cost savings is defined as the difference between the winning price and then current Composite+ bid or offer level (offer if the provider is buying, bid if provider is selling) at the time of the inquiry.
-Products include U.S. high-grade, high-yield, emerging markets, Eurobonds and municipal bonds.
+*Estimated liquidity taker cost savings is defined as the difference between the winning price and the best disclosed dealer cover price.
+Estimated liquidity provider cost savings is defined as the difference between the winning price and then current Composite+ bid or offer level (offer if the provider if buying, bid if provider is selling) at the time of the inquiry.